cshimvin/restaurant-reviews/README.md

 The main goal of the site is to show users restaurants available in Wales and real user reviews about them.

-The website allows users to search for restaurants and reviews without logging in which should encourage users to regsiter an account and log in to leave their own reviews.
+The website allows users to search for restaurants and reviews without logging in which should encourage users to register an account and log in to leave their own reviews.
 This is why the log in and register links are consistently shown on the top navigation bar.

 Once logged in, users can add their own reviews for restaurants.